kada49/DisableBurningAnimation/README.md

 # DisableBurningAnimation

-Disables the burning animation overlay.
+Toggle the burning animation fire overlay.
 Mostly used in the Hypixel SkyBlock Floor 7 Dungeon.
 Toggle with '/disableburninganimation' or '/dba'.